 Advertise What You Need (But Also What You Want)

 When creating a job description, it is vital to relay the type of supplementary soft skills that will be necessary for the position, as well.
 For example, an accounting manager needs to be great with numbers and detail-oriented, which are both skills that can be tested empirically.
 But the "manager" aspect of the position needs someone who will communicate well, build team camaraderie and manage multiple priorities.

-Not the easiest skills to test skills while screening.
+Not the easiest skills to test for when screening.

 Soft skills can be further sussed out during a phone screen.
 Beyond asking for further explication about accomplishments and accolades, it is behavioral questions like the following that can be especially revealing:

-- At XY Corporation, you were the lead on the Z project, tell me about your greatest challenge as the lead. (time management and planning skills, intellectual humility, learning agility, coaching skills, work ethic)
+- At X Corporation, you were the lead on the Z project.
+Tell me about the biggest challenge you faced as the team lead.

-- Tell me about the last time you were asked to do something that violated your personal code of ethics. (work ethic, influencing skills, communication skills).
+- Tell me about a time your superior asked you to do something that violated your morals, and how you reacted.

 Finally, consider the field for which you're hiring.
 Science, for example, needs people heavy with the hard skills because they know what very few others know and are difficult to replace.
 Positions in accounting and law need a balance of hard and soft skills.
 There's a lot of hard knowledge needed there, but a need for successful interaction, as well.

 There is no right or wrong mix of hard and soft skills.
 But knowing what skills you absolutely must have for the position and understanding how to determine whether a candidate has the requisite temperament to match should ensure you're bringing in the person with the right mix for your organization.